-The Engineering Advising & Student Engagement Team partners closely with the First-year Interest Group (FIG) program to support the EPEs and FIG Leaders in developing the skills necessary for their roles as peer educators.
+The Engineering Advising & Student Engagement team partners closely with the First-year Interest Group (FIG) program to support the EPEs and FIG Leaders in developing the skills necessary for their roles as peer educators.
 Both programs work together to connect new students to a peer educator and support them in their first-year transition.

-- ENGR 101
+ENGR 101 (1cr): Engineering Exploration

-- GEN ST 199
+GEN ST 199 (1 cr): University Community